fairviewrobotics/2022-robot-code/README.md

 * There exists a NetworkTables table called `liverecord`.
 * The keys of entries of `liverecord` are the data it is collecting, for example `piddata` or `encoderposition`.
 * The values of entries of `liverecord` are csv values containing the x data and y data, for example `2.5,3.6` or `20,19.7`.
 As of right now liverecord **only supports 2d data**.

+There is a weird issue with node_modules not being ignored by git, always make sure you do not commit that directory when working with this module!

+The backend of liverecord uses Flasks, which recieves the NetworkTables values and sends them to the frontend using SocketIO.
+The frontend uses Svelte, HighCharts, and SocketIO for rendering and recieving data respectively.

+# pid-solver/
+This is the code for PID solving.
+Pranav or Elena, write some docs!!!!!